What do you mean a JPEG of my logo won’t work?

 How should I use a raster graphic in video?

 Use them at their original size or you can scale them down.
 Raster graphics cannot be enlarged without making the image look blurry.
-If I try to enlarge a raster graphic logo on screen it will blur making the video look amateurish, which reflects poorly on the brand.
+If you try to enlarge a raster graphic logo on screen it will blur making the video look amateurish, which reflects poorly on the brand.

 Only use images that have NOT been enlarged or scaled up in size